KINGDOM WORKERS HANDBOOK

 What happens if I don’t reach my goal amount?

-In the event a volunteer is unable to reach their goal amount or is unable to participate in their selected trip, the volunteer may opt to apply for a future available mission trip.
+In the event a volunteer is unable to reach their goal amount, they will not be allowed to participate on that project.
+The volunteer may opt to apply for a future available mission trip.
 Contributions already committed to or by the volunteer would then transfer to the new trip.
 If there is not a similar mission trip available in the future, any donations received will be applied to the same ministry program.

 If the volunteer selects a new mission trip that has a higher cost, the additional cost must be raised prior to participating in the opportunity.
 If the volunteer selects a trip with a lower cost, the additional gifting site contributions will be allocated toward othermission projects in the same ministry program.